 You can claim a deduction for transport costs if you travel in the course of performing your work.
-For example, taking a taxi from your regular workplace to attend court.
+For example, taking a taxi from your regular workplace to another work location.

 You can't claim a deduction for transport expenses you incur to travel between home and your regular place of work, these are private expenses.